How To Form an LLC Yourself (in 7 Steps)

 Obviously, annual reports are predictable in their timing, but you never know when you might need a Certificate of Good Standing.
 It’s advisable to keep one on hand, or at least familiarize yourself with the process to acquire one before you actually need to do so.

 Forming your own LLC isn’t necessarily a difficult process in any one area, but managing all of these individual steps together can be a real hassle.
-That’s why we wrote this guide, so that you have a step-by-step plan to refer back to, ensuring you don’t overlook a crucial step in the LLC formation process.
+That’s why we wrote this guide, so that you have a step-by-step plan to refer back to, ensuring you don’t overlook any crucial steps in the LLC formation process.

-Regardless of whether you go the full DIY route or not, I wish you the best of luck throughout your LLC formation journey!
+Regardless of whether you go the full DIY route or use a service, we wish you the best of luck throughout your LLC formation journey!